CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Day-3-Hands-on-Lab/Getting-Started.md

-# Day 3: Microsoft 365 Defender for Identity and Sentinel for Advanced Threat Protection
+# Microsoft 365 Defender for Identity and Sentinel for Advanced Threat Protection - Day 3

 ### Overall Estimated Duration: 4 Hours